The new Snapchat spectacles have arrived – but will this be a new revolution of social sharing or will it be another Google Glass flop?

 Snapchat spectacles are a new way to share your experiences from your perspective.
 What’s the catch?
 The camera is attached to a modern pair of sunglasses.

-The How // How does this new technology work?
+How does this new technology work?
 The glasses come equipped with two cameras (one on each outer lens).
-Pushing the button allows you to record up to a 10 second snap video, while activating lights on the front of the glasses that signal to people you are snapping.
+Pushing the button allows you to record up to a 10-second snap video while activating lights on the front of the glasses that signal to people you are snapping.
 The glasses are synced up with your Snapchat mobile app, which is where all your Spectacle memories are stored.
 From there, you still have the ability to edit and send.

 Not to mention, the potential safety hazards of being too focused on technology and too unaware of your surroundings.
 Texting became a major safety concern, sparking countless campaigns to prevent texting and driving.
 And while augmented reality is accessible and intriguing, have we not learned our lesson yet?! (we’re looking at you, Pokémon Go)

-Bottom line, while the Snapchat spectacle launch is all very exciting, we’ll take page out of the book of the people who have a $1,500 pair Google glasses gathering dust in a drawer.
+While the Snapchat spectacle launch is all very exciting, we’ll take a page out of the book of the people who have a $1,500 pair Google glasses gathering dust in a drawer.